bootiful-podcast/processor-v2/README.md

 * `AWS_ACCESS_KEY_ID`: AWS access key ID
 * `AWS_SECRET_ACCESS_KEY`: AWS access key secret

-All of those values will be put in to the $HOME/.aws directory in the respective files so that all the AWS-client code in the application works correctly
+All of those values will be put in to the $HOME/.aws directory in the respective files so that all the AWS-client code in the application works correctly.
+See `config_aws.py` for the details.

+The python process itself lives in `main.py`.
+When it starts up it will need some configuration that tells it where to find the RabbitMQ queues and exchanges with which it should work.